openstack/ceilometer/doc/source/architecture.rst

 Alarming
 --------

-The Alarming component of Ceilometer, which is being delivered in the Havana version, allows you to set alarms based on threshold evaluation for a collection of samples.
+The Alarming component of Ceilometer, first delivered in the Havana version, allows you to set alarms based on threshold evaluation for a collection of samples.
 An alarm can be set on a single meter, or on a combination.
 For example, you may want to trigger an alarm when the memory consumption